 If you are earning a Bachelor of Science undergraduate degree in Sociology, then you are required to complete an internship before graduating.
-This particular requirement is perfect for you to experience the types of careers associated with a sociology degree.
-It is also a great opportunity to see how sociology works in challenging social problems facing people locally and globally.
+This particular requirement is a perfect opportunity for you to experience the types of careers associated with a sociology degree.
+It is also a great opportunity to see how sociology works in the “real world,” challenging the social problems and forms of inequality that affect people locally and globally.

 For more information about internships, see:

-You can also contact Amber Gregory by email or phone 828-262-6386 if you have any questions or concerns.
+You can also contact Dr. Joseph Jakubek, Sociology Internship Coordinator, by email or phone 828-262-7730 if you have any questions or concerns.

 DEADLINE FOR PROPOSAL SUBMISSIONS FOR INTERNSHIPS STARTING SPRING 2022 IS FRIDAY, OCTOBER 22, 2021 BY 5PM.

 All proposals must be submitted electronically via the Internship Proposal Google Form (see the “Internship Proposal Guidelines” page for more details)